rtsundland/php-radarrsync/README.md

   * Radarr API URL:  [see below]
   * Path to List: <blank>

-Radarr API URL would be the URL of your radarrsync.php installation with some added HTTP GET parameters.
+## Radarr API URL

+  Here you would specify the URL of your radarrsync.php installation with some added HTTP GET parameters.

   For example, your radarrsync.php is accessible at http://plex/radarrsync.php